andonutts/code-foo-8/README.md

 How does one estimate the number of Geomags required to reconstruct the Eiffel Tower?
 Here's an outline of my approach:
   1. Find the volume of the Eiffel Tower
-  2. Determine a Geomags "unit cell" that we can use as a fundamental building block
+  2. Define a Geomag "unit cell" that we can use as a fundamental building block
   3. Divide the volume of the Eiffel Tower by the volume of a single unit cell to obtain the number of unit cells
   4. Get the final result by multiplying the number of unit cells by the number of Geomags required to construct a single unit cell